braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 The classification, orchestration, and personalization layers are where your Marketing team will do much of their work.
 They interface with these layers most often through the Braze dashboard, our web interface.
 Developers have a role in setting up and customizing these layers.
 {% endalert %}

-Many common types of user attributes, such as name, email, date of birth, country, etc. are automatically tracked by the SDK by default.
+Many common types of user attributes, such as name, email, date of birth, country, and others are automatically tracked by the SDK by default.
 As a developer, you'll work with your team to define what additional, custom data makes sense to track for your use case.
 Your custom data will impact how your user base will be classified and segmented.
 You will set this data model up during the implementation process.

 Learn more about [automatically collected data and custom data][9].